Our People

 Management

-Aboriginal Advisory
+Aboriginal Advisors

 Auspire – Australia Day Council WA enlists the assistance of experienced and knowledgeable advisors of Aboriginal culture and history to ensure we deliver programs and events to a high standard.